Children in blended families and stepfamilies: how they feel

 - blame you for being the one who broke up the original family

 We used to say, ‘All feelings are OK in this house – the important thing is how you express them’.
-It’s normal and OK to feel angry sometimes because you have to share a room with your stepsister, but it’s not OK to break her toys because of it.
+It’s OK to feel angry sometimes because you have to share a room with your stepsister, but it’s not OK to break her toys because of it.

 Talking with your child

-You can give your child the chance to express feelings by using questions to start conversations.
+You can give your child the chance to express their feelings by using questions to start conversations.
 Try these ideas:

 - ‘Did you know that …?’
 Then you could talk about a change that’s coming up like, ‘Did you know that Sam and Lara are going to be living with us every other weekend soon?’